jmpala/symfony-5/course.md

         ));
 ```

-We can also use the "PasswordCredentials" class to automatically check the given passwords of a user with the on e saved on the database.
+We can also use the "PasswordCredentials" class to automatically check the given passwords of a user with the one saved on the database.

 The Passport gives us the possibility to register more Badges on its third parameter.
 Here we can send an array of Badges that we want to register.